 Assessment for rehabilitation

-A specialist rehabilitation team will assess a person’s suitability for ongoing rehabilitation after a stroke.
-The amount and type of rehabilitation offered will depend on the individual's needs and how much they can manage.
-Family, carers and the person affected by stroke should be involved in any choices available.
+A rehabilitation team will assess how you can benefit from rehabilitation after a stroke.
+The amount and type of rehabilitation they recommend for you will depend on your needs and how much you can manage.
+You, your family and your carers should be involved in making these decisions.

 Rehabilitation can start in hospital very soon after a stroke.
 It may continue at a rehabilitation facility or sometimes in an outpatient unit.

-After a stroke, you may have problems with communication, including difficulty speaking and understanding others.
-A speech pathologist will develop a plan with you to address these challenges where possible.
+After a stroke, you may have problems with communication, including difficulty speaking, understanding, reading and writing.
+A speech pathologist will work on these challenges with you.